Top Fragrant Houseplants

 What it needs: Grow orange jessamine in a medium to bright area that has high humidity and is protected from drafts.
 Water and fertilize the plant regularly in spring and summer; stop feeding it and reduce watering in autumn and winter.

 Test Garden Tip: Orange jessamine will survive low-light conditions, but probably won't bloom in them.
-Happily, the leaves are fragrant if you rub them so you can enjoy its scent even as a foliage plant.
+Happily, the leaves are fragrant if you rub them, so you can enjoy its scent even as a foliage plant.

-Name: Begonia 'Tea Rose'
+Name: Begonia selections

-What it needs: You'll find 'Tea Rose' begonia isn't too temperamental, but performs best in a medium to bright spot that has high humidity and protection from drafts.
+What it needs: You'll find begonia isn't too temperamental, but performs best in a medium to bright spot that has high humidity and protection from drafts.
 Water and fertilize this begonia regularly in spring and summer to ensure a steady show of flowers.

 Test Garden Tip: High humidity and warm, sunny conditions enhance the flowers' fragrance.